webclinic017/simple-financial-market-data-handler/README.md

 So, to get a long term history without gaps the data must be fetched at least once a week (for one minute intervals).

-To get a first impression about how the fetched data may be processed, please have a look at:
+To get a first impression about how the fetched data may be processed, please have a look at [this](https://github.com/neongelb/deep-financial-market-analysis).

 ## Overview